pranav12345gupta/sugarlabs/README.md

 # sugarlabs
-This is my repository to complete the task (create a git hub pull request.
+This is my repository to complete the task (create a git hub pull request).